One of best experiences on the PS Vita.

 Soul Sacrifice is purely a single player game that offers tons of content and is definitely something that is a showcase for the Vita’s hardware.
 The game starts off in style, too.

-You are a no-name prisoner captured and in a cage, ready to be executed by an evil magician called Magusar.
+You are a no-name prisoner captured and in a cage, ready to be executed by an evil magician.
 The guy who was in the queue before you dies a horrible death, and it’s your turn next.
 So what do you do?

-Luckily, you find a talking book called Librom, which is filled with secrets, and is the key to you getting out of that place and possibly defeating Magusar.
+Luckily, you find a talking book called Librom, which is filled with secrets, and is the key to you getting out of that place and possibly defeating the evil magician.
 Librom gives you the quests and also contains all the inventory details from where you can customize your character.

-The story is told in an interesting way where you get to relive the memories of Magusar–who was actually a good guy at one time.
+The story is told in an interesting way where you get to relive the memories of the evil magician–who was actually a good guy at one time.
 The point here is to find out how he turned into evil and what circumstances led to that change.

 It’s not going to be easy though.
 This is a massive game and reaching the end and finding answers to all your questions will take a lot of time.
 In a way it’s refreshing that a handheld game contains so much content and makes it easier to pick up and play due to the mission structure.